-The School operated on a provisional charter, granted on June 11, 1931 by the New York State Board of Regents.
-This provisional charter incorporated the school with Gilbert Eliott, Dora F. Eliott, Edward M. Lapham, Edward M. Lapham, Jr. and Adelaide V. Smith as the executive officers.
-Sir Eliott died in 1926, and his son, Gilbert Eliott, continued financial support of the school.
-When the stock market crashed in 1929, financial support of the school was withdrawn and the Eliotts returned to Scotland.
-The 1930's and 1940's were lean years for Vincent Smith.
-Teachers and parents made sacrifices to help the school.
+The school operated on provisional charter, granted on June 11, 1931 by the New York State Board of Regents.
+This provisional charter incorporated the school with Gilbert Eliott, Dora F. Eliott, Edward M. Lapham, and Adelaide V. Smith as the executive officers.
+In 1929 the Eliott family moved back to Scotland.
+The 1930s and 1940s were lean years for Vincent Smith, and Miss Smith, Miss Reeder, and the teachers made many sacrifices to support the school.

 Timeline